theaakashd/learnings-repository/README.md

 - First i will go and customize the cli for ubuntu wsl.
 ### Day : 02-05-2024
 - Wake up and what i did all day even i don't know.
+- But now i am going to sleep, Good night!.